Originally presented April 14, 2021

-Join Assistant Director Chelsea Kovalevskiy as she describes the Next Chapter Program—a partnership between the Dade County branch of the Cherokee Regional Library and the Dade County Jail.
+Assistant Director Chelsea Kovalevskiy describes the Next Chapter Program—a partnership between the Dade County branch of the Cherokee Regional Library and the Dade County Jail.
 This digital literacy and life skills program uses the Niche Academy platform to track inmate participation and completion data.
 Learn how your library can utilize this program, or create your own, to make a life-changing impact to one of the most vulnerable populations within your community.

 This project was made possible in part by the Institute of Museum and Library Services LG-28-19-0238.